 The passing of time (as this crisis continues to develop) and its significance to the bodies of very young children, is also important to consider.
 What young children can do with their bodies, changes week by week.
 I remember a baby boy trying to crawl commando style (thighs still dragging on the floor) through the pop-up tunnel at playgroup and getting tangled up in the polyester fabric.
 A couple of weeks later, he was crawling on all fours (thighs off the ground) and the tangling up did not happen.
 When I first met W she had just begun to walk, and was wearing brand new shiny shoes.
-She walked back and forth over a Multi-academy trust - a group of schools working in collaboration, governed by a single set of members and directors on the floor, experimenting with the way in which the change in texture seemed to unbalance her in her new shoes.
+She walked back and forth over a mat on the floor, experimenting with the way in which the change in texture seemed to unbalance her in her new shoes.
 These seemingly unplanned and serendipitous movements between bodies and places can spark a new idea, unexpected interactions or a ritual that the child wants to replicate every time they take that journey.
 This bodily experimentation seems often to be deeply meaningful and significant to young children.

 What might the implications of this be for early childhood educators in the context of (potentially ongoing) physical distancing?